gaverhae/blog/blog/content/md/posts/2021-02-28-bash-merge-sort.md

 ```

 you end up opening _and closing_ a file handle to `my_fifo` five times.
 This
-means that if you have a process reading on the other end, and it happens to be
+means that if you have a process reading on the other end, for things to work
-faster than you, it may observe a closed fifo in-between two of your writes.
+out it would need to also specifically know to open the fifo for reading five
-This will likely lead to the reading process declaring it's done and shutting
+times, and, crucially, not to try and open it a sixth time.
+If either process
-down, and you will end up being blocked on your next iteration, waiting forever
+tries to open the fifo one more time than the other one, that process will be
-for a reader that has already moved on.
+blocked forever.

 In this specific case, you can fix the issue by opening the file at the level
 of the `for` loop: